red-potato-web/web-terminal/README.md

-# web-terminal
+# web-terminal #
- A minimal and small web terminal interface
+This project is a minimal and small web terminal interface.

+## Contributing ##
+web-terminal is an open-source project and I (or we) welcome contributions from others.